MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 SBCs can be designated as active and backup.
 When the SBC that is configured as active is not available for a specific call route, then the call will be routed to a backup SBC.

-Voice routing is made up of the following elements:
+Call routing is made up of the following elements:

 - **Voice routing policy** – A container for PSTN usages, which can be assigned to a user or to multiple users.